xian/citier/README.md

 -----------
 CITIER (Class Inheritance & Table Inheritance Embeddings for Rails) is a very simple way of implementing Multiple Table inheritance in Rails.

-Built upon/fixed/cleaned and evolved into to CITIER for my own (And potentially other's) needs.

 In short it allows you (finally) to do this:

 ```ruby